eBay/tsv-utils/README.md

 ### tsv-sample

 `tsv-sample` randomizes or sample lines from input data.
 Several sampling methods are available, including simple random sampling, weighted random sampling, and distinct sampling.
+Simple random sampling works on any line oriented data format, weighted random sampling and distinct sampling are specific to TSV format.

 Simple random sampling operates in the customary fashion, randomly selecting lines with equal probability.
 When reordering a file, lines are randomly selected from the entire file and output in the order selected.
 In streaming mode, a subset of input lines are selected and output.
 This occurs in the order of the input.
 Streaming mode operates on arbitrary large inputs.